+Investing in a Best Gold IRA Account is one way to support responsible gold mining practices and help protect the environment.
 The U.S. Environmental Protection Agency estimates that the development of a proposed gold and copper mine in Bristol Bay, Alaska, would destroy at least 24 miles of streams that support the world's largest red salmon fishery.
 However, extracting just one ounce of gold from the ore can cause 20 tons of solid waste and significant mercury and cyanide contamination.
 The cyanide used in these mines to filter gold from the ore caused such high levels of pollution that people cannot use nearby water resources until they have undergone extensive and costly treatment and purification.

 In two open-pit gold mines in Montana, the cyanide used to filter gold from the ore caused such high levels of contamination that people could not use nearby water resources until they had undergone extensive and costly treatment and purification.
 Mercury has long been used in artisanal and small-scale gold mining (ASGM) to extract gold from mineral sediments and rock deposits.
 In addition, mercury used in artisanal and small-scale gold mining operations can become airborne and pollute both air and water.
 Gold has been a popular and valuable component of jewelry for centuries.